TaceoLabs/noir-poseidon/eddsa_poseidon2/README.md

 - $A$ lies on the curve, is in the prime-order subgroup, and is not the identity
 - $R$ lies on the curve

+Note that $R$ is **not** checked for prime-order subgroup membership, unlike $A$.
+This is sound because the verification equation is cofactored: any curve point decomposes uniquely as $R = R' + T$, where $R'$ lies in the prime-order subgroup and $T$ is a torsion point whose order divides the cofactor 8.
+Since the equation multiplies through by 8 and $8 \cdot T =
+\mathcal{O}$, the torsion component of $R$ cancels out and the outcome is identical whether or not $R$ was in the subgroup.
+An explicit subgroup check on $R$ would therefore be redundant.

 ## Dependencies

 This crate depends on: